-This one-year Fellowship, sponsored by the University of Cincinnati Medical Center, Children’s Hospital and TriHealth Hand Surgery Specialists is for residents seeking certification in hand surgery and microsurgery.
-Established in 1987 by Peter J. Stern, MD, it underscores his strong commitment to education which is a fundamental value of the physicians and the attending staff.
-Starting in 2018, the fellowship will broaden the pediatric exposure with the transition to a new fellowship director, Kevin J. Little, MD.
-Dr. Stern will continue to have an active role in surgical and clinical education with fellows at both University Hospital and the Hand Surgery Center.
+Our program is a one-year fellowship, sponsored by the University of Cincinnati Medical Center, and TriHealth/Beacon Hand Surgery Specialists for residents seeking certification in hand and microsurgery.
+Established in 1987 by Peter J. Stern, MD, it underscores his strong commitment to education which is shared by the faculty involved in this program.

 Designed for Orthopedic and Plastic surgeons who have completed their residency training, the Fellowship is divided into six 2-month rotations during the fellowship year.